softpian/CarouselRecyclerView/README.md

 minifyAmount is a variable for minifying the items up to 25% size near the midpont of parent view.

-The items will be minified to 25% when distance between parent and child midpoint are 75% from the midpont of parent view
+The items will be minified to 25% when distance between parent and child midpoint are 75% from the midpont of parent view.
 ```
 float minifyAmount = 0.25f;
 float minifyDistance = 0.75f;